kubeshop/botkube-docs/src/pages/privacy/index.md

 - Botkube version,
 - Kubernetes version,
+- Number of cluster nodes (control plane and worker nodes count),
 - Names of enabled integrations (notifiers and bots),
 - Handled events in anonymized form, grouped by the integration (communication platform) name.